How To Make Your Boston Terrier Happy: What These Owners Do

 Boston OwnerWhat They Recommended

-@doggie_mom4 says…Give them chew bones or treats.
+@doggie_mom4Opens in a new tab. says…Give them chew bones or treats.

 Let them go swimming in the summer.